 Profile Design

-Systematic methodology for creating custom collaboration profiles that extend specialized competencies while maintaining behavioral consistency and professional collaboration standards.
+Profile design creates custom collaboration frameworks that extend specialized competencies while maintaining behavioral consistency and professional standards across different work domains.

 Guidelines

-Profile creation and design requires understanding behavioral programming systems that directly control Claude’s decision-making, communication patterns, and problem-solving approaches.
-Profiles are hierarchical structures that separate universal collaboration patterns from domain-specific expertise.
+Effective profile creation requires understanding behavioral programming systems that shape Claude’s decision-making, communication patterns, and problem-solving approaches for specific professional contexts.

 Architecture

-Profiles inherit from common foundations to avoid duplication and ensure consistent integration:
+Profiles implement a dual-layer cognitive architecture that combines active behavioral guidance with background cognitive safeguards, while inheriting from common foundations to avoid duplication and ensure consistent integration:

 PROFILE_NAME: